What is it?

 Reckless driving is a criminal traffic charge in Arizona that can involve some serious consequences.
 Arizona Revised Statute (A.R.S.)
 28-693(A) defines reckless driving as follows:

 "A person who drives a vehicle in reckless disregard for the safety of person or property is guilty of reckless driving."

-Fortunately, the cop does not decide whether or not you should be convicted of reckless driving.
-That is up to a judge, and the prosecutor must prove to the judge that you were driving recklessly.
+Fortunately, the police not decide whether or not you should be convicted of reckless driving.
+That is up to a judge,or a jury, and the prosecutor must prove to the judge that you were driving recklessly.

 If you are convicted of reckless driving, you are guilty of committing a class 2 misdemeanor (A.R.S.
 28-693(B)).
 Because this is a class 2 misdemeanor, you are facing a $750 fine plus surcharges of $630, up to 4 months in jail, and probation.
 The judge may also order that your driving privileges be suspended for up to 90 days.
 (A.R.S.
 28-693(C)).